-Calculating your Unit Economics will depend on your choice of the base unit.
-So, depending on your business model, you may count the base unit as a single customer or as a single item sold.
+You may count the base unit as a single customer or item sold.

-A single customer can be a corporate client that would purchase a laundry list of items for its operations.
-Accounting for the unit economics of a single client makes more sense in this case than counting each item separately.
+A single customer may be a business that would buy a long list of things for its operations.
+Accounting for the unit economics of a single customer makes more sense in this case than counting each item separately.

 However, that is not typically the case for SaaS companies.
 Unless, of course, the usual single customer habitually purchases multiple individual subscriptions for its employees.

+As previously indicated, SaaS companies often base their Unit Economics calculations on the number of individual subscriptions sold.
 Just in case, though, we will explore both scenarios and will leave it up to you to figure out what works best for your specific case.
-(You can refer to the table below for a visual aid).

 Unit Economics Calculation Model

-Let's start by considering the first scenario, whereby the unit economics are calculated on a per customer basis.
+Let's start by considering the first situation, in which the unit economics are computed per customer.